-The AI Test-Drive Checklist: 12 Things to Check Before You Buy
+AI Test-Drive Checklist: 12 Things to Check Before You Buy

 1. Cold Start Behavior

-- Why it matters: A rough idle, extended cranking, or loud ticking/rattling noises on a cold start can indicate serious issues with engine components like valves, cam phasers, or the timing chain/belt.
+Ask the seller not to warm up the car before you arrive.
+A rough idle, extended cranking, or loud ticking/rattling noises on a cold start can indicate serious issues with engine components like valves, cam phasers, or the timing chain/belt, often costing $1,000+ to fix.

 2. Warning Lights & Messages